(Updated Oct. 26, 2024)

 Transformer man

-On June 4, after Bottenfield made a team-leading 26 relief appearances, the Post-Dispatch reported he would join the rotation and become the Cardinals’ 12th starting pitcher of the season.
+On June 4, after Bottenfield made a team-leading 26 relief appearances, he joined the rotation and become the Cardinals’ 12th starting pitcher of the season.
 Bottenfield hadn’t started a major-league game in four years.
 His big-league record as a starter was 6-11 with a 5.04 ERA.

 “I’m going to have to use all my pitches and mix them up a little better,” Bottenfield said.